nmenant/Intro-Docker-lab-F5-ISCFY17/docs/labs/lab3.rst

 The container is now running on mesos-agent01, but what if we want to have it run on mesos-agent02?
 It is possible to manually export/import the image from one host to another, but it is more practical to use a Docker registry.

 A Docker registry is an image repository of Docker containers.
-You can 'ush' a container into the public Docker Hub or maintain your own private Docker registry/repository.
+You can 'push' a container into the public Docker Hub or maintain your own private Docker registry/repository.
 For the lab we have previously created a registry that lives at 'registry:5000' (running on mesos-agent01).

 .. note::